Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: THz UM-MIMO Systems

 \subsubsection{Fully-Connected Architecture}

-In the fully-connected architecture equipped with $N_{RF}$ RF chains and $N_t$ antenna elements, as shown in Fig. \ref{HBfcfig} (a), the output of each antenna element is the overlapped signals from all RF chains.
+As shown in Fig. \ref{HBfcfig} (a), the fully-connected architecture equipped with $N_{RF}$ RF chains and $N_t$ antenna elements.
+The output of each antenna element is the overlapped signals from all RF chains.
 The beamforming process of fully-connected HB architecture can be expressed as